nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 Add content on Jekyll site
 ----------------------------

 A neat functionality of the static site generator is the fast rendering.
-With the Jekyll site running, navigate to the `_posts` folder and open the `.markdown` file in a text editor.
+With the Jekyll site running (`bundle exec jekyll serve` step), navigate to the `_posts` folder and open the `.markdown` file in a text editor (in a separate terminal tab or outside editor, like Atom).

 The top content delineated by \- is termed front matter.